padraignix/padraignix.github.io/_posts/2019-11-09-htb-machine-jarvis.md

 uid=1000(pepper) gid=1000(pepper) groups=1000(pepper)
 {% endhighlight %}

 <p>Now that we have a proper shell we can turn our attention back to systemctl.
 As gtfobins states if systemctl <i>"runs with the SUID bit set and may be exploited to access the file system, escalate or maintain access with elevated privileges working as a SUID backdoor"</i>.
 They provide a POC that while it didn't work earlier, let's give it a try now that we have a proper shell.
-Similar to my <a href="{{ '_posts/hackthebox/2019-10-12-htb-machine-writeup.md' | relative_url }}">previous post</a> I wanted to keep it simple and go straight for the prize.
+Similar to my <a href="{{ site.baseurl }}{% link _posts/2019-10-12-htb-machine-writeup.md %}">previous post</a> I wanted to keep it simple and go straight for the prize.
 This technique could be leveraged to call another reverse shell script that you previously uploaded to pop a root shell as well.</p>

 {% highlight shell %}
 pepper@jarvis:/tmp$ TF=$(mktemp).service